1eyewonder/ExceptionAll/README.md

 _______
 ## Setup

-<i>Note: ExceptionAll offers both front and backend solutions but they do not need to be mutally exclusive.
+<i>Note: ExceptionAll offers both front and backend solutions but they do not need to be mutually exclusive.
 Please read over what each solution does and how it is applicable to your problem/application</i>

 ### Server Side
 1. Install ExceptionAll & ExceptionAll.Abstractions nuget packages